 - Technical skills to help maintain systems and equipment

 - Ability to think strategically and conceptually

 2100 is sustained financially by gifts from those who support our vision and ministry.
 Interns with 2100 may choose to participate in an unpaid internship or raise financial support for their ministry to cover living expenses (comparable to raising funds for a short-term missions project).
 For those who opt to raise financial support, we work with our interns to set a budget appropriate to their needs and resources.
-Once appointed, you will receive contact information for staff trained in fund development who will help you start the process as soon as possible.
+Once appointed, you will receive resources, training and accountability for your fundraising journey.
 Fundraising is not always easy, but 2100 is committed to trusting God for this provision.

 Imago Dei Internship Fund

-If you are interested in serving an internship with us, please contact Glenn Griffin and request an application.
+If you are interested in serving an internship with us, please contact Laura Li-Barbour and request an application.